betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 I prefer the last one.
 It is the mid stick what is most important.
 That is what you tune / configure and use mostly.
 The top rates are not a "regular" flying scenario.

 The configurator is the limit at the moment as it is not all clear.
-Eventually in betaflight configuratoe or next cleanflight configurator each axis will have 3 parameters.
+Eventually in betaflight configurator or next cleanflight configurator each axis will have 3 parameters.
 Rc rate, super rate and rc expo.
 That will make all scenarios possible for anyone.

 Quick summary:
 Rc rate: linear increase of rates